-Information for Students
+■ Information for Students

 - 1. Students are encouraged to identify individual learning needs that may be met in this course.
 Please talk with the teacher to see how this might be accomplished. - 2.
 The reference readings are on reserve in the library.
-The loan period is currently 2 days. - 3.
+The loan period is currently two days. - 3.
 Students will participate in a verbal review of the course at midterm and at the end of the term.
 Students may also raise concerns about the course during any class.
 This review will include a discussion of teaching methods, resources, and course structure.
 The midterm review is aimed at meeting the needs of the students currently taking the course.
 The end of term review is aimed at modifying the course for the next class. - 4.
 Harassment and Discrimination, Conduct, and Attendance: It is the student's responsibility to read the Institute's guidelines and commitment to an environment free from harassment and discrimination in the current BCIT Calendar and to behave accordingly. - 5.
-Assignments: Late papers will be marked.
+Assignments: Late assignments will be marked.
 They will lose 10% for each day, including weekends and holidays, that they are late.
-An extension of the due date for a reasonable cause may be negotiated with the course instructor before 1430 hours the Friday before the paper is due.
+An extension of the due date for a reasonable cause may be negotiated with the course instructor before 1430 hours the day before the Process Recording is due.
 Extensions will not be given after this time.
 A hard copy and an e-mail copy are required by 1230 hours on the due date. - 6.
 Makeup Tests, Exams, or Quizzes: There will be no makeup tests, exams, or quizzes.
 If you miss the exam, you will receive a zero mark.
-Exceptions may be made for documented medical reasons or extenuating circumstances.
-In such a case, it is the responsibility of the student to inform the instructor immediately. - 7.
-Ethics: BCIT assumes that all students attending the Institute will follow a high standard of ethics.
-Incidents of cheating or plagiarism may, therefore, result in a grade of zero for the assignment, exam, or project for all parties involved and/or expulsion from the course.
+Exceptions may be made for documented medical reasons or extenuating Cheating, Fabrication, Plagiarism, and/or Dishonesty: